tada5hi/vuecs/packages/timeago/README.md

 ### Locales

-To support other locales, the corresponding locale object must be defined by [date-fns](https://www.npmjs.com/package/date-fns).
+To support other locales, the corresponding locale object must be imported from the [date-fns](https://www.npmjs.com/package/date-fns) library.
-In the following, this will be shown for the German language.
+In the following, this will be shown for the german language.

 ```typescript
 import install from '@vue-layout/timeago';